Database Operations Guide

 Admin Permission Check

-For sensitive operations, first verify admin identity, then use Service Role Key to operate the database
+For sensitive operations, you need to first verify admin identity, then use the Service Role Key to operate the database.

 import { createClient as createAdminClient } from "@supabase/supabase-js";